 Are you saved?
-How many times have we all been asked that question by well meaning Protestant friends of ours?
-The question is a loaded one, implying that once you confess that Jesus Christ is your personal Lord and savior, that's it, you're saved.
+That question is a loaded one, implying that once you confess that Jesus Christ is your personal Lord and savior, that's it, you're saved.
 If that were true, then we wouldn't need to go to Confession, nor would we need the Eucharist at each Mass, because we now have a get-out-of-jail-free card; that is, our professed belief in Jesus as our personal Lord and savior.
 In other words, they ask you that question to get you to leave the Catholic Church and join their protestant church.

 A one-time profession of faith in Jesus Christ is a great start, but there is much more to salvation than that.
 Jesus said that the Eucharist forgives sin (Matthew 26:28), Confession forgives sin (John 20:22-23, and the Last Rites forgive sin (James 5:14-15).
 This "I am saved" philosophy of many protestants doesn't require any of these methods of forgiveness, because they believe they are already saved and don't need any sacraments.
 And that begs the question as to why Jesus instituted these sacraments to aid us in our salvation if all we had to do was profess our belief in him one time.